matrix-org/matrix-rust-sdk/bindings/matrix-sdk-crypto-ffi/README.md

 based Android project, but the Android specific bits can be skipped if you are targeting an x86 Linux project.

+To build and distribute bindings for iOS projects, see a [dedicated page](../apple/README.md)

 ## Prerequisites

 ### Rust